-- 2. The Utility Resource Plan shall include as a confidential appendix a set of work papers showing the key inputs used by the utility in developing the Plan.
-Copies of these work papers may be obtained in accordance with the Confidentiality provisions of this Rule. - 3.
-Within forty-five (45) days of a utility filing its Utility Resource Plan, any interested party may file comments addressing the Utility Resource Plan.
-The Staff shall have sixty (60) days to file any comments on the Plan.
-Data requests may be served upon the utility within fifteen (15) days of the utility filling its Utility Resource Plan. - 4.
-Utilities may provide a response to any such comments no later than ninety (90) days after the filing of its Plan. - 5.
-The Commission shall review the Utility Resource Plan and note any deficiencies within one hundred twenty (120) days after its submittal by the utility.
-The Public Utilities Staff ("Staff") shall assist the Commission with its review.
-If the Staff believes the use of consultants is necessary or helpful in its review of any Utility Resource Plan, the utility may be required to pay for the cost of such consultants and to recover said costs in rates. - 6.
-The Commission may require the utility to re-evaluate and resubmit its Utility Resource Plan for the current planning cycle to address any concerns raised in the comments or expressed by the Staff or Commission. - 7.
-Absent deficiencies, the Utility Resource Plan cycle is concluded one hundred twenty (120) days after submittal of the Utility Resource Plan by the utility.
+- 6-7.
+Within thirty (30) days of filing deadline for stakeholder comments on the Analysis, the utility shall review and selectively adopt stakeholder feedback.
+If utilities reject specific comments, interested parties may protest within fifteen (15) days.
+In this case, the Commission should ultimately decide and release an order for a course of action. - 7.8.
+Following a utility's incorporation of stakeholder feedback into its Analysis.
+The the Staff shall have sixty (60) days to evaluate and file any comments on the Plan Analysis.
+Data requests may be served upon the utility within fifteen (15) days of the utility filling its Utility Resource Plan.
+If the Staff believes the use of consultants is necessary or helpful in its review of any Utility Resource Plan, the utility may be required to pay for the cost of such consultants and to recover said costs in rates. - 8.
+Utilities may provide a response to any such comments no later than ninety (90) days after the filing of its Plan. - Within fifteen (15) days of the Staff evaluation of the Analysis, any interested party may file comments addressing the Staff evaluation. - The Commission shall review the Utility Resource Plan and note any deficiencies 9-10. within one hundred twenty (120) days after its submittal by the utilityand ultimately render a decision either approving the Plan's preferred resource portfolio, approving it subject to stated conditions, approving one of the alternative resource portfolios, approving it in part and rejecting it in part, rejecting it as filed, or provide an alternative plan within sixty (60) days after the Plan's submittal by the utility.
+The Public Utilities Staff ("Staff") shall assist the Commission with its review. - The Commission may require the utility to re-evaluate and resubmit its Utility Resource Plan for the current planning cycle to address any concerns raised in the comments or expressed by the Staff or Commission. - \Absent deficiencies, tThe Utility Resource Plan cycle is concluded a minimum of one hundred twenty (120)two hundred eighty-five (285) days after submittal of the Utility Resource Plan Methodology and Inputs Report by the utility.

-106 Mid-Point Supply-Side Update
+Mid-Point Supply-Side Update 106

-At approximately the mid-point of the utility's three-year planning cycle, regulated electric utilities shall file a written report describing any material changes to the Utility Resource Plan, including material changes in economic assumptions (e.g., future natural gas price forecasts or alternative technology costs) or forecasted load requirements.
+At approximately the mid-point of the utility's three-year planning cycle, regulated electric utilities shall file a written report containing updated information and data describing any material changes to the Utility Resource Plan, including -but not limited to the following: an overview of all generation assets; data outlining the last three years performance; information on anticipated future output levels; investments in operations and maintenance; and any material changes in economic assumptions (e.g., future natural gas price forecasts or alternative technology costs) and or forecasted load requirements.
 Any previously undisclosed capacity needs that are identified in the Mid-Point Supply Side Update shall be supported by good cause explanation.
 In the event a Mid-Point Supply-Side Update identifies a previously undisclosed need for capacity in excess of 75 MW, then the Update shall also include a description of and timeline associated with the utility's plan to secure such resource.
-Any self-build option identified in the Mid-Point Supply-Side Update must be compared to other available market opportunities, which can be satisfied through a competitive solicitation for engineering, procurement, and construction services.
+Any self-build option identified in the Mid-Point Supply-Side Update must be compared to other available market opportunities, which can shall be satisfied through a competitive solicitation for engineering, procurement, and construction services.
 Submission of the Mid-Point Supply Side Update in no way affects or relieves a utility of its separate obligation to obtain regulatory approval for the acquisition of any resource(s) described therein.